CAAPIM/Xamarin-MAS-Foundation/Guides/COMMON_GUIDES.md

 ### Features

-The Mobile SDK for Xaramin includes **MASFoundation** -- the core framework that handles the communication and authentication layer.
-With MASFoundation you can quickly build secure iOS and Android apps using these built-in features:
+The Mobile SDK for Xaramin includes **MASFoundation** -- the core MAS framework that handles the communication and authentication layer.
+With MASFoundation you can quickly build secure Xamarin apps using these built-in features:

 - Authenticate and authorize
   - Device registration